Regnal years of English and British monarchs: Parliamentary session citation

-In English tradition, a parliamentary session passes only one public act or "statute", albeit a statute with various "chapters".
+In English tradition, a parliamentary session passes only one "statute", albeit various "chapters" for each act.
 The parliamentary session is labelled by the regnal year in which that session sat.
-Every public act passed by that session (and given royal assent) is assigned a chapter number (c.1, c.2, c.3, etc.).
-So the legal citation of a law or public act involves citing the regnal year and chapter, e.g. a public law will be cited as "15 Charles II c.
+Every public act passed by that session (and given royal assent) is assigned a chapter number (c.
+1, c.
+2, c.
+3, etc.).
+So the legal citation of a law or public act involves citing the regnal year and chapter, e.g. a public law will be cited as "15 Cha.
+2. c.
 4", meaning "the fourth chapter of the statute passed by the parliamentary session that sat in the 15th year of the reign of Charles II".

 Parliaments can also pass "private acts" (acts affecting only a specific individual or group).
 These are also given chapter numbers, but kept on a separate list since 1539 and not always printed.
 Nonetheless, they are cited the same way (by regnal year and chapter number).
 This may sometimes cause confusion as a private act can have the same session and chapter number as an entirely different public act.
-To differentiate, some writers use Roman numerals for private acts (c.i, c.ii, c.iii, etc.) and reserve Arabic numerals (c.1, c.2, c.3, etc.) for pubic acts.
+To differentiate, some writers use Roman numerals for private acts (c. i, c. ii, c. iii, etc.) and reserve Arabic numerals (c.
+1, c.
+2, c.
+3, etc.) for public acts.
 But this is not a universal convention.
-Indeed, the recent recommended convention is to reserve Arabic numerals for pubic general acts, Roman numerals for local acts, and italicized Arabic numerals for personal acts..
+Indeed, the recent recommended convention is to reserve Arabic numerals for public general acts, Roman numerals for local acts, and italicized Arabic numerals for personal acts..
 This is not always easy to differentiate in print or not followed in older sources.
 When citing a private act, it is advisable to clearly label it "private" to differentiate it from the public act.
-The default assumption as that the citation "15 Charles II c.4" refers to a pubic act, unless otherwise noted.
+The default assumption as that the citation "15 Cha.
+2. c.
+4" refers to a public act, unless otherwise noted.

-If a single parliamentary session overlaps the regnal year start date, it is given a double-label, e.g. Charles II's regnal year begins January 30, so the parliamentary session that ran from October 1670 to April 1671 is labelled "22 & 23 Charles II" (the session that sat from the 22nd to the 23rd year of Charles II's reign).
+If a single parliamentary session overlaps the regnal year start date, it is given a double-label, e.g. Charles II's regnal year begins 30 January, so the parliamentary session that ran from October 1670 to April 1671 is labelled "22 & 23 Cha.
+2" (the session that sat from the 22nd to the 23rd year of Charles II's reign).